schuberte2026/Quiz/README.md

 This program serves to complete the Option 1: Quiz kata.
+Please refer to the raw version of this text file, as the formatting appears to be wrong on the GitHub readme.
 This program was created with the JavaFX framework.
 I'm not familiar with working with APIs as of right now, so I made the program take in a text file and loaded the application based on the contents of that file.
 I have done numerous tests to ensure